Entropic equality for worst-case work at any protocol speed

+Single-shot statistical mechanics began with almost no \emph{a priori} relation to fluctuation theorems.
+Promising links were made in~\cite{Aberg13,YungerHalpernGDV14}.
+In \cite{YungerHalpernGDV14} it was shown that Crooks' Theorem can be used to make statements about worst-case work.
+This created the beginnings of a bridge between Crooks' theorem and results in single-shot papers.
+We here complete the bridge, showing that key expressions concerning optimal worst-case work from~\cite{DahlstenRRV11,HorodeckiO13,Aberg13} follow from Crooks' Theorem plus some extra thought.
+To our knowledge this is a new and unexpected result.
+We moreover generalize them by giving an equality for the worst-case work.
+The equality governs time-varying Hamiltonian protocols, including fast ones, assuming Markovian heat baths and a weak restriction on the strength of any initial quench.
+The initial state is taken to be diagonal in the energy eigenbasis, though not necessarily thermal, and energy coherences can arise during the protocol.
+Figure~\ref{fig:setup} illustrates the set-up.

+The equality has the form `worst-case work$\; =$ penalty - optimum,' with the penalty term guaranteed to be non-negative such that the optimum can be derived by setting the penalty to zero.
+We believe this concrete link to fluctuation theorems will give significant impetus to single-shot statistical mechanics, allowing it to harness results from the highly developed fluctuation theorem approach.
+As a demonstration we apply the result to an electron box experiment described in the fluctuation theorem formalism~\cite{Koski14a, Koski13a, Saira12a}.
+We begin by defining the general set-up.

+{\bf {\em Trajectory model---}}The physical scenario is depicted in Fig.~\ref{fig:setup}.
+For concreteness, we shall use the following explicit model (and later discuss other possible models).
 A protocol will be a sequence of elementary changes: (i) changes of the Hamiltonian and (ii) thermalizations.
 We shall initially assume there is a finite number of such steps (but later show that the continuum limit is well-defined and corresponds to a master equation, at least in the discrete-classical case).
-The Hamiltonian is parameterized by $\lambda_m$, where $m$ is an integer that labels the step.
+The Hamiltonian is parameterized by $\lambda_m$, with $m$ an integer that labels the step.

 {\bf 1.
 Hamiltonian changes} map $\lambda_m$ to $\lambda_{m+1}$.
 We follow~\cite{QuanD08} in supposing there is an energy measurement in the instantaneous energy eigenbasis at the beginning and end of each Hamiltonian-changing step.
-In a given realisation the system then evolves from $\ket{i_m,\lambda_m}$ to $\ket{i'_m,\lambda_{m+1}}$, where $i_m$ labels the energy eigenstate.
+In a given realization the system then evolves from $\ket{i_m,\lambda_m}$ to $\ket{i'_m,\lambda_{m+1}}$, where $i_m$ labels the energy eigenstate.
 This costs work given by the energy difference: $w_m = E(\ket{i_m,\lambda_{m+1}} ) - E(\ket{i'_m,\lambda_{m}})$.
 An important special case is $i_m=i'_m$, which arises in the quasi-static (quantum adiabatic) limit, as well as if the energy eigenbasis is constant and only the energy eigenvalues change; this can be termed the discrete-classical case.